cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/known-limitations.md

 Cisco Meraki devices have a bug where WARP traffic can sometimes be identified as [`Statistical-P2P`](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/qos_nbar/prot_lib/config_library/pp4600/nbar-prot-pack4600/s.html#wp1488575851) and de-prioritised or dropped entirely.
 To resolve the issue, disable `Statistical-P2P` on the Cisco Meraki device.

-## Windows Teredo Devices
+## Windows Teredo

-If you attempt to use a [Windows Teredo device](https://learn.microsoft.com/en-us/windows/win32/teredo/about-teredo) that will conflict with the WARP client.
-Both Teredo and WARP will try to control IPv6 traffic on your primary intereface and they may end up fighting with eachother.
+The [Windows Teredo](https://learn.microsoft.com/en-us/windows/win32/teredo/about-teredo) interface conflicts with the WARP client.
+Since Teredo and WARP will fight for control over IPv6 traffic routing, you must disable Terado on your Windows device.
+This allows the WARP client to provide IPv6 connectivity on the device.